 How and when did Brewer arrive at this decision to adopt PAYT?

-July 1, 2010 — City implements Zero Sort recycling and maintains once per month pickup.
+July 1, 2010 — City implemented Zero Sort recycling and maintained once per month pickup.

-January 1, 2011 — City implements Pay As You Throw program and increases frequency of recycling collection to every other week.
+January 1, 2011 — City implemented Pay As You Throw program and increased frequency of recycling collection to every other week.

 Click PAYT Decision Process and Timeline of Events for further detail about the program’s origins and implementation process.

 - To help offset some of the City’s solid waste costs.

 - To create equitable distribution of solid waste costs rather than increasing the overall tax burden—you pay for your own trash, not your neighbor’s.

 - To lower the amount the City pays to PERC for disposal of residential trash, and to proactively address the impending expiration of our 30 year contract with PERC, so that it does not result in undue impact to the City’s tax rate or fiscal position.
 A portion of the bag revenue will go into a reserve account to help smooth the transition to the significantly higher disposal costs the City will face.

 No. Over 140 communities in Maine currently utilize a PAYT program.
 This solid waste model is prevalent in southern Maine and across the country and is becoming more common in central and northern Maine.
 Holden and Ellsworth have had PAYT in place for many years.